pareshvn/AWScft/README.md

    <img src="https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png"/></a>

-## Deploy New Stack with BYOL vTHunder
+## Deploy New Stack with BYOL vThunder

 Deploy new stack with BYOL vThunder